 Want to know how to create a Balanced Scorecard?
-Here is the direction and template you need.

 What did you decide?
 Where should you be now?
 What are your strengths, weaknesses, opportunities, and threats?
 What areas did you focus on?
 Don’t remember?
 Don’t worry.
 You’re not alone.
 Combine the daily firefighting and operational tasks, it’s easy to let strategy slide.